lmoffereins/theme-switcher/readme.txt

 Activate Theme Switcher in the "Plugins" admin panel using the "Activate" link.
 If you're using WordPress Multisite, you can choose to activate Theme Switcher network wide for full integration with all of your sites.

 == Changelog ==

+= 1.0.2 =
+* Fix updating widgets when using the switched theme

 = 1.0.1 =
 * Remove switch icon from network admin